 - pl. -·taws· or -·taw· a member of a North American Indian people that lived in S Mississippi, Alabama, Georgia, and Louisiana and now lives in Oklahoma and Mississippi

 Origin of ChoctawChoctaw chahta, a self-designation

-- a.
-A Native American people formerly inhabiting central and southern Mississippi and southwest Alabama, with present-day populations in Mississippi and southeast Oklahoma.
-The Choctaw were removed to Indian Territory in the 1830s.b.
-A member of this people.
+- A member of a Native American people formerly inhabiting central and southern Mississippi and southwest Alabama.
+Present-day populations exist in Oklahoma, to which many of the Choctaw were removed in the 1830s, as well as in their former homelands.

 - The Muskogean language of the Choctaw.